Bug Hotel Information

 Positioning your Bug Hotel.

-To attract beneficial bugs to your garden, hang your Bug Hotel well up off the ground to avoid rodents etc, against a south facing sheltered wall, fence or tree.
-It should ideally catch the morning sun and be out of the worst of the wind, with some cover.
+To attract beneficial bugs to your garden, hang your Bug Hotel well up off the ground to avoid rodents etc, against a south facing sunny wall, fence or tree.
+It should ideally catch the sun but be out of the worst of the wind, with some cover.
 If you live in a bungalow an ideal place would be under the eaves.
 Once you have put your Bug Hotel up leave it alone and let nature take its course.

 If your Bug Hotel is being put up to help educate children about insects that live along side us, the idea is not to pull the Bug Hotel apart to see what is living there, but to observe what insects live in your garden.
 We would suggest that once you have put the Bug Hotel up you do a survey of the plants in the garden and make a note what bugs are living in your garden.
 In our information section we do have a small chart to help you that shows beneficial bugs, bad bugs, and the plants the bad bugs feed on.
 Roughly every 2 months repeat your survey and see how the mix of beneficial and bad bugs has changed.
 This will also help you to make decisions about whether to make other changes to your habitat.

 If you do look at your Bug Hotel (without pulling it apart), you are unlikely to see much as any residents will generally be hiding.
-Something you may see is the hollow sticks or larger logs with holes drilled in them have been plugged on the outside, this is done by solitary bees, solitary bees do not swarm so don’t worry.
+Something you may see is the hollow sticks or larger logs with holes drilled in them have been plugged on the outside, this is done by solitary bees, solitary bees do not swarm and are very docile and unlikely to sting so don’t worry.
 The female solitary bee will lay her grubs at the far end of the hollow stick and lay more one after the other until she reaches the open end and then she plugs it with mud and the grubs develop inside.
 The grubs she towards the open (but plugged) end hatch first and emerge they are males; the grubs further back are females and emerge a little later.